 Many like to take credit for creating limoncello.
-The intensely-flavored liqueur is produced with equal passion in multiple areas of Italy: in Sorrento, along the Amalfi coast and on the island of Capri.
-Limoncello is a staple apéritif after many a dinner in Italy, and most restaurants hawk their own brand.
-Family recipes also differ greatly: Some lean sweet while others embrace the drink’s tangy, acidic potential.
+The intensely flavored liqueur is produced with equal passion in multiple areas of Italy, including in Sorrento, along the Amalfi coast and on the island of Capri.
+Limoncello is a staple digestivo after dinner in parts of Italy, and most restaurants hawk their own brand.
+Family recipes also differ greatly, with some leaning sweet while others embrace the drink’s tangy, acidic potential.